"Through our actions we will try to live as Jesus lived."

 In 1989 the school transferred from the trusteeship of the Sisters of St. Gildas’ to the Diocese of Westminster.
 However, the traditional close links between the school and the Parish of St. Peter-in-Chains have been maintained.

 Over the years, the school has flourished, changing and adapting to circumstances of the time and is now a thriving two-form entry Junior School with 220 children on roll, providing a Catholic Education for boys and girls between the ages of 7 and 11.

-In it's most recent Ofsted inspection, under a more demanding framework, the school was judged as 'good' with 'outstanding' behaviour and safety.
+In it's most recent Ofsted inspection, under a more demanding framework than in previous years, the school was judged as 'good' with 'outstanding' behaviour and safety.
 (Feb 2015)

 St. Peter-in-Chains Infant School remains the main feeder school, but all applications for admission to St. Gildas’ School are given consideration according to the Governors’ Admissions Policy.

 Visits to the school are most welcome, please contact the school office, they will be happy to arrange an appointment for you.

 Mrs Gillian Hood (Headteacher)